neptune0x13/Integrated-Cybersecurity-CLI-Suite/README.md

    This tool allows the interception and modification of HTTP download requests within a local network.
 By capturing the network traffic, File Interceptor identifies the download requests being made by other computers on the same network.
 It then provides the ability to replace the intended file with a different file of choice, effectively altering the download destination.

+## Code Injector
+   This tool allows to inject custom JavaScript code into HTTP responses.
+By intercepting network packets and leveraging the capabilities of the netfilterqueue and scapy libraries, this tool seamlessly modifies HTML content by injecting JavaScript code into the <body> section of HTTP responses.
+It also adjusts the Content-Length header to accurately reflect the length of the injected code.
+With real-time feedback on intercepted packets

 ## How to run the program?
 1. **Download this GitHub repository**